brunops/brunops.github.io/_posts/2013-08-01-back-to-work.markdown

 ![Back to work](/assets/images/back-to-work.jpg)

-No excuses anymore, going back full time to my TODO list and all preparation work to Dev Bootcamp, just need some Ruby &gt;)
+No excuses anymore, going back full time to my TODO list and all preparation work to Dev Bootcamp, just need some Ruby ;)